McDonald’s Sugar free Vanilla Iced Coffee Recipe

-One of our favorite treats to get on any hot or cold day is a Mcdonald’s sugar free vanilla iced coffee recipe!
-We like the regular (not sugar free), too, but my wife likes this one better.
-I have created a copy-cat recipe that you can make it from your home for a fraction of the cost.
+One of our favorite treats to get on any hot or cold day is a Mcdonald’s sugar free iced coffee recipe!
+We like the regular (not sugar free), too, but my wife likes this recipe even better than the Mcdonald’s version.
+I have created a recipe that you can make it from your home for a fraction of the cost.
 This post has some affiliate links to find the ingredients & appliances on Amazon.
 I think you’re going to make this one every morning…

 Now It is super easy and all the ingredients can be found at most major retailers.
 The syrup is usually the hardest to find, but it can also be purchased through Amazon.
 It is generally much cheaper and you can get more for your money.

 I will go through it step by step including the coffee.
 I found that the coffee was the one area that I had to adjust.
 I personally like to drink straight black coffee in the morning, and I prefer a mild coffee.
 However, it was not the right coffee for this recipe.
 Instead, you will want a dark, full-bodied coffee for the job!